duyyudus/lambomoon-metaverse-web/markdown/team.md

 We are semi-anon, although we take our privacy serious, if you are VCs and want to perform due diligence, just contact us and we can get to know each other.

 Our mission is to explore new ideas and biz models that only viable with blockchain technology and decentralized economy, in combination with high-end game development technology.
-Lambomoon Metaverse is our first effort in this long journey.
+Lamdamoon Metaverse is our first effort in this long journey.